The link between flatulence and ageing

 When is flatus incontinence an issue?

-Many would not consider flatus incontinence to be as life-altering as other conditions which are prevalent in older populations, but a person’s dignity, pride and identity should not be undermined, particularly after a lifetime of hard work.
+Many would not consider flatus incontinence to be as life-altering as other conditions that are prevalent in older populations, but a person’s dignity, pride and identity should not be undermined, particularly after a lifetime of hard work.

 Older people may feel that their ability to make decisions or the level of respect they have received has diminished over the course of their seniority, so drawing attention to a potentially embarrassing and unmanageable condition may hurt.